MS in Data Analytics

 4) Return on Investment

 Let’s face it, higher education abroad is expensive.
 If you pay an exorbitant amount of fees and still end up struggling for a job, the situation is worrisome then.
-Hence, you should compare the total expenses and the placements before choosing a school.
+Hence, you should compare the total expenses and placements before choosing a school.
 These stats are readily available on college websites and would help you make a better decision.

 Admission requirement for MS in Data Analytics programs